 Number of Stockholders entitled to receive The number varies depending on the definitive and Management Report and Other stockholders as of record date, as provided by Materials the Corporation's stock and transfer agent.
-Date of Actual Distribution of Definitive The company shall, as far as practicable, issue Information Statement and Management Report the call for the ASM to all shareholders at least and Other Materials held by market 30 days before the date set for the ASM, or 20 participants/certain beneficial owners days in case of a Special Meeting.
+Date of Actual Distribution of Definitive finitive The company shall, as far as practicable, issue Information Statement and Management Report the call for the ASM to all shareholders at least and Other Materials held by market 30 days before the date set for the ASM, or 20 participants/certain beneficial owners days in case of a Special Meeting.
 Date of Actual Distribution of Definitive Information Statement and Management Report (Section 6.2.3(a), Manual on Corporate and Other Materials held by stockholders Governance) The call for the ASM includes the notice, agenda, and the Information Statement.
-State whether CD format or hard copies were Hard copies. distributed If yes, indicate whether requesting stockholders Copies were made available in case of requests. were provided hard copies
+State whether CD format or hard copies were Hard copies.
+A scanned copy was also available distributed for download on the Corporation's website.
+If yes, indicate whether requesting stockholders s, indicate whether requesting stockholders Copies were made available in case of requests were provided hard copies